- The Combimouse gives the user instant and effortless transition between keyboard and mouse

 keyboard which can cause the debilitating problem sometimes called Mouse Shoulder.
 You can read about this problem here.
 Combimouse overcomes this and other ergonomic problems.

 - Minimises prime desk space usage.
-Left and right parts are small enough to be easily pushed aside while
+The left and right Combimouse parts are small enough to be easily pushed aside while

 not in use.
 The parts can be placed to the right and left of center, leaving